keboola/developers-docs/extend/generic-extractor/configuration/api/index.md

 ### Ignore Errors
 The `ignoreErrors` option allows you to force Generic Extractor to ignore certain extraction errors.
-The option lists HTTP codes for which any errors occuring during downloading and JSON parsing the response will be ignored.
-The `ignoreErrors` option error is an array of HTTP response status codes; default value is empty array.
-If the `ignoreErrors` is set to non-empty array -- e.g.:
+The option lists HTTP codes for which any errors occurring during downloading and JSON parsing the response will be ignored.
+The `ignoreErrors` option error is an array of HTTP response status codes; the default value is an empty array.

+If the `ignoreErrors` is set to a non-empty array -- for instance:

 {% highlight json %}
 "http": {